AY2324S2-CS2103-F15-1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

+* 3c.
+Some of the given tag is not associated with the person.

+    * 3c1.
+FINDvisor shows an error message indicating the tags not found.

+      Use case resumes at step 2.

 * 4a.
 The targeted tag is not associated with the person.

     * 4a1.
 FINDvisor shows a message.